Planning and operations guide

 Monitoring for new or changed resources

 Most Azure environments are dynamic, with resources regularly being created, spun up or down, reconfigured, and changed.
-Security Center helps ensure that you have visibility into the security state of these new resources.
+Defender for Cloud helps ensure that you have visibility into the security state of these new resources.

-When you add new resources (VMs, SQL DBs) to your Azure Environment, Security Center will automatically discover these resources and begin to monitor their security.
+When you add new resources (VMs, SQL DBs) to your Azure Environment, Defender for Cloud will automatically discover these resources and begin to monitor their security.
 This also includes PaaS web roles and worker roles.
 If Data Collection is enabled in the Security Policy, additional monitoring capabilities will be enabled automatically for your virtual machines.

 Hardening access and applications

-You can use Adaptive Application Controls to limit which applications can run on your VMs located in Azure.
+You can use adaptive application controls to limit which applications can run on your VMs located in Azure.
 Among other benefits, this helps harden your VMs against malware.
-Using machine learning, Security Center analyzes processes running in the VM to help you create whitelisting rules.
+Using machine learning, Defender for Cloud analyzes processes running in the VM to help you create allow listing rules.

-Security Center detects and alerts you to threats as they occur.
+Defender for Cloud detects and alerts you to threats as they occur.
 Organizations should monitor for new security alerts and take action as needed to investigate further or remediate the attack.
-For more information on how Security Center threat detection works, read How Azure Security Center detects and responds to threats.
+For more information on how Defender for Cloud threat protection works, read How Defender for Cloud detects and responds to threats.

 While this article doesn't have the intent to assist you creating your own Incident Response plan, we are going to use Microsoft Azure Security Response in the Cloud lifecycle as the foundation for incident response stages.
 The stages are shown in the following diagram: